-Recently, a team of Italian researchers took that approach in an attempt to turn their fortunes around with respect to the RNA world hypothesis, one of the leading ideas in the evolutionary origin-of-life paradigm.
-They demonstrated a conceivable way for small pieces of RNA to double up to form larger molecules, a necessary step if the RNA world hypothesis is to account for life's start.
-From their perspective this advance allows origin-of-life researchers to continue betting on the success of the RNA world model.
+These researchers claimed to have discovered a solution to a serious problem confronting the RNA world hypothesis, one of the leading evolutionary explanations for the origin of life.
+They demonstrated a conceivable way that small pieces of RNA could combine to form larger RNA molecules, a necessary step if the RNA world hypothesis is to account for life’s start.
+From their perspective this advance allows origin-of-life researchers to continue to build a case for the RNA world model.

 The RNA World Hypothesis

 In contemporary biochemistry, many scientists find that RNA solves this chicken-and-egg problem.
 RNA assumes the role of an intermediary in protein formation by conveying the information stored in DNA to the cell’s protein-making systems.